HawkieOne/CityPop/README.md

 * You can search for the city with the city name
 * You can also search for a country.
 If you search for a country the 20 biggest cities in the country will be displayed.
 Then you can click on a city to see its population.

-From every screen except of the home screen you can return back to an earlier screen by pressing the back button in the top left corner.
+From every screen except for the home screen you can return back to an earlier screen by pressing the back button in the top left corner.

 <p align="right">(<a href="#top">back to top</a>)</p>